Humayra98/Humayra98.github.io/index.md

 Co-op Work Term 3
 _May.
 2021 - Sept.
 2021_

 * Upgraded the AccountsPayable Bot which handles invoices.
-Updated packages and improved performance of thebot by implementing latest Activities and features in UiPath Studio and making other fixes along the way.
+Updated packages and improved performance of the bot by implementing latest Activities and features in UiPath Studio and making other fixes along the way.
 * Updated the bot to make it compatible with the newer version of its Sharepoint site (2019).
 * Resolved BMC Remedy tickets around eforms by modifying and creating eforms according to users' needs.